Code-4-Community/learning-resources/docs/jumpstart/dictionary.md

     thing at the same time while providing a way to combine their changes when they’re ready.
 - [Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/what-is-version-control)

-#### .gitignore

-- A file containing regular expressions describing files and directories that git won’t keep track of.

 #### GitHub

 - A website for hosting git repositories.
 It’s used  by many major companies and